amandoabreu/amandoabreu.github.io/_posts/2023-30-07-legacy-software-overhaul.md

 ## Conclusion

 **This is a lengthy process regardless of what you choose.** I tend to recommend a gradual rewrite.
-It’s less risky and you can always stop if you see it’s not working out, or if you run out of money.
+It’s less risky and you can always stop if you see it’s not working out, or if you need to scale down development costs due to changes in revenue, etc.

 It's a sensitive subject and has to be taken on a case-by-case basis.
 The constraints and parameters of your specific case have to be carefully measured and assessed.